 are a paint applied in powder form.
 They are usually described as "semi-durable", requiring more care than electroplated or PVD finishes to keep that like-new appearance.

-The process was invented by Daniel Dustin during World War II as a replacement for slow-drying liquid paints to speed up the production of war materiel.
+The process was invented by Daniel Gustin during World War II as a replacement for slow-drying liquid paints to speed up the production of war materiel.
 He was awarded a patent for the process in 1945.

 The powder is applied using a special low-velocity spray gun that disperses the powder while giving it a positive electrical charge.
 The powder particles are drawn to the faucet which has been given a negative charge.